How To Ask For A Pay Rise

 Many employees stress about asking their line managers for a pay rise.
 If your company doesn’t offer regular salary increases and a promotion isn’t in sight, asking for more money might be your only option.

-The good news is that many who ask for a pay rise do receive one.
+The good news is that many who ask for a pay rise receive one.
 These practical tips will help you learn how to ask.

 Contents